 But the story is always the same: owners sign up for an Instagram account and create their profile, but then they hit a hurdle, they’re not sure what exactly they should post.

 If this sounds familiar to you, you’re not alone.

 Generating a steady stream of content can be a struggle on Instagram, especially when research from marketing firm Buffer suggests you should post at least 1.5 times per day to please the Instagram algorithm.

 The good news, though, is that there are plenty of different ways to keep your Instagram feed fresh and your followers engaged.

-In this post, we’re going to look at what you can post on Instagram, ideas and examples that you can adapt for your own business, along with how to create a posting schedule to bring your Instagram strategy to life, and even some ideas on how to make money on Instagram by promoting your products.
+In this post, we’re going to look at what you can post on Instagram and. ideas and examples that you can adapt for your own business.
+We'll also look at how to create a posting schedule to bring your Instagram strategy to life, and even some ideas on how to make money on Instagram by promoting your products.

 Instagram offers a lot of potential as a platform for creating and nurturing relationships with your target audience, as well as features to convert them into customers.

 Because of this, it’s important to have a mix of different types of content that will appeal to users at different stages of the customer journey.
 For example: